 About Quincy

-As a writer, she has had a diverse early career.
-She’s worked on Love and Noraebang, starring Randall Park, which was nominated for Best Overall Podcast and Best Fiction Podcast at the iHeartRadio Podcast Awards ‘23.
-She has also written, adapted, and produced for Webtoon’s Originals slate.
-Her title American Road Trip, a YALSA Best Fiction List Selection, garnered nearly 2 million views and over 100K subscriptions.
+As a writer with a cross-media background, she worked on Love and Noraebang, starring Randall Park, which was nominated for Best Overall Podcast and Best Fiction Podcast at the iHeartRadio Podcast Awards.
+She also wrote, adapted, produced for Webtoon’s Originals slate, including American Road Trip, a YALSA Best Fiction List Selection, which garnered nearly 2 million views and over 100K in subscriptions.

-Her accolades include HBO’s Amy Aniobi’s Tribe Writers Program, Sedona International Film Festival Screenwriting Competition (Semi-Finalist), Women in Animation Mentorship, The Fellowship—a creative accelerator for BIPOC fantasy novella writers—NBC/Second City Hollywood Bob Curry Fellowship, and Upright Citizens Brigade Diversity Scholarship.
+Her comedy and writing accolades include Lilly Wachowski’s Anarchists United Foundation Writers Discovery Fellowship, insecure EP/Writer Amy Aniobi’s TRIBE Writers Program, Women in Animation Mentorship, Seventh Wave’s Narrative Shifts Residency, and The Fellowship—a creative accelerator for BIPOC fantasy novella writers—NBC/Second City Hollywood Bob Curry Fellowship, and Upright Citizens Brigade Diversity Scholarship.

 Quincy has appeared as an actor in Shameless (Showtime), Queenpins (Paramount), Jimmy Kimmel Live!
 (ABC), and countless national commercials, including the Clio-nominated campaign for Bud Light, “Last Year’s Lemons.”
-She stars as the comedic lead for Saverio, which won Audience Choice Award at the Phoenix Film Festival and will make its international premiere in Mexico City this summer.
+She stars as the comedic lead for Saverio, which earned her Best Actress at the Beaufort International Film Festival, alongside nominees Sharon Lawrence and Miriam Shor.

 An alumni and former mainstage performer of iO West and the Upright Citizens Brigade, Quincy has performed over 100 improv shows with Number One Son, the first-ever, all-Asian-American femme improv team in Los Angeles, as a founding member.

-As a first-gen, elder daughter to Korean immigrants, her body of work explores absurdity and complex relationships in unexpected worlds through a queer, AAPI lens—grounded in emotion and wrapped in familiar cultural reference points.
+As a first-gen, elder daughter to Korean immigrants, her work explores absurdity and complex relationships grounded in emotionality.
 In her spare time, she enjoys pole dancing, hot yoga, snowboarding, scuba diving, and all the food.
-She can run 1 mile.
+She cries everyday and can run 1 mile.
+Neither makes her mother happy.